JoLegendary/EGT309K8S/README.md

 Clone repo
 > git clone https://github.com/JoLegendary/EGT309K8S.git

+Enter the diretory

 > cd EGT309KS

+Depending on which GUI you want the yml file would be different

+For Streamlit
 > kubectl apply -f Streamlit.yml

 or
+For Flask
 > kubectl apply -f Flask.yml

+Command for minikube to expose the service to the "outside"
 > minikube service gui-service --url

 Copy the URL and paste into Web Browser

 ## Streamlit